 It’s picnic weather and school holidays!
 On the Coffs Coast we have so many wonderful places to enjoy nature and a gourmet picnic.
-Before we get started, this story has been kindly sponsored by Ford Australia and the 2015 Ford Cars.
-In view of this sponsorship I thought it would be fitting to pack a picnic basket and give readers directions to a favourite picnic spot of mine.
+I thought it would be fitting to pack a picnic basket, with a delicious container of Baba Ganoush, and give readers directions to a favourite picnic spot of mine.

 Dingo Creek is just west of Coffs Harbour and features beautiful fresh water swimming holes and tiny waterfalls that double as a natural waterslides.
-The area is best accessed by an all wheel drive vehicle such as the Ford Territory.
+The area is best accessed by an all wheel drive vehicle.
 In good weather, and with careful driving it can be accessed in a two wheel drive vehicle.

 It has been so humid lately, and there hasn’t been a breath of wind.
 The only option was to head away from the coast and into the rainforest for some fresh water swimming.
 The water comes from the Dorrigo mountain so it’s cool, clean and crystal clear.

-Once I had that knowledge it was just a matter of sitting the eggplant over the gas flame on the cooktop and periodically rotating the vegetable.
-Voila, an authentic tasting Baba Gannoush, silky texture and the traditional smokey flavour.
+Once I had that knowledge, it was just a matter of sitting the eggplant over the gas flame on the stove top and periodically rotating the vegetable.
+Voila, an authentic tasting Baba Ganoush, with silky texture and the traditional smokey flavour.

 - 2 eggplants